lorenzosalvi92/probability/god's-extreme-coin-toss-with-jackets.md

 This amounts to saying that, with the same probabilty, I could be in one of two worlds:
 * A world inhabited by a single person, myself.
 In that case, my jacket would be red.
 * A world inhabited by 1.000.0001 people.
-In that case, my jack could be either red or blue.
+In that case, my jacket could be either red or blue.

 But does the color really play a role here?
 After all, the room is dark and I can't see.
 All I know is that I have a jacket on.
 What I can do is to compute $P(H|J)$, i.e. the probability that God flips heads *given the fact* that I have a jacket on.